Like a Lamb Came the Messiah…

 As John, the Baptist proclaimed, “Behold, the lamb of God, which takes away the sin of the world.”
 All of the Bible points to Jesus and His great sacrifice.
 It can be said that the “red thread”, which is a reference to the Blood He shed at Calvary, runs throughout the whole Word of God.
 Yes, down the Via Dolorosa all the way to Cavalry; the ultimate display of God’s love for us.
 The following lyrics tell of the measureless love of God for us:

 The love of God is greater far than tongue or pen could ever tell.
-It goes beyond the highest star and reaches to the lowest Hell…Oh love of God, how rich and pure!
+It goes beyond the highest star and reaches to the lowest Hell …Oh the love of God, how rich and pure!
 How measureless and strong!
 It shall forever endure.

-He left His throne in glory, walked among us, and gave His life for us on the cross.
-What the Lord endured at Calvary was because of a love for us that is measureless.
-The following verses from Psalm 22 will give us some insight into His suffering there:
+He left His home in Glory, walked among us, and gave His Life for us on the cross.
+The Lord endured what He suffered at Calvary because of a love for us that is measureless.
+The following verses from Psalm 22 will give us some insight into his suffering there.